aendress/wm_saliency_map/README.md

+# A saliency map for Working Memory and Number Processing

+The files below are matlab reimplimentations for the model that appear in
+* Knops, A., Piazza, M., Sengupta, R., Eger, E., & Melcher, D. (2014).
+A shared, flexible neural map architecture reflects capacity limits in both visual short-term memory and enumeration. *Journal of Neuroscience*, 34(30), 9857–9866. doi: 10.1523/JNEUROSCI.2758-13.2014
+* Sengupta, R., Surampudi, B. R., & Melcher, D. (2014).
+A visual sense of number emerges from the dynamics of a recurrent on-center off-surround neural network. *Brain Research*, 1582, 114–124. doi: 10.1016/j.brainres.2014.03.014

-There are 3 kinds of m files:
+There are 3 kinds of *m* files:

 1. Basic network functions.
 These functions provide the basic model.
 Instead of having different m files, this could be thought of as different arguments to the function.
 2. Wrapper functions.
 These function just launch the basic network functions, but collect their output so the network function can be used in a parfor loop using the paralellel processing toolbox.
 3. Launching functions.
 These functions call the basic network functions or the wrappers, and generate some figures

-1. Basic network functions
+## 1. Basic network functions

 knops.m
 	This is the basic model.
 It provides a function that runs that the simulations, and returns the mean activation, the mean faithfulness, and the summed inhibition